 - To help me bring order to the chaotic culture at Converting Hearts.

-- To become a major gift partner to Converting Hearts.
-(Look for more on this in my next blog.)
+- To become a major gift partner to Converting Hearts. (read more on that here)

 How a Coach Helped Me